ansys/pre-commit-hooks/README.rst

       # Install all requirements
       python -m pip install -e .[tests,doc]

 #.
 Finally, verify your development installation by running:

    .. code:: bash

       tox

-How to testing
+How to test it
 --------------

 This project takes advantage of `tox`_.
 This tool allows to automate common